bitfactory-software/anyxx/docs/any++ as typeclass 3.md

 constexpr inline auto monoid_concept_map<char> = PlusMonoidMap<char>{};
 ```
 Note the use of ``std::false_type`` as the default value for the mapping, which is a way to indicate that a type has no mapping as ``monoid``.
+With C++0x Concepts, it was contengious, wether there shold be an explicit or implicit mapping.
+In our case, if we want default mapping for all types that have plus and are default constructable, you could use the PlusMonidMap as the value for the general case.
 To show, that instead of the identity element, the concatenation operation could be used to define the mapping, he also defines a mapping for ``std::string`` using the concatenation operation:
 ```cpp
 class StringMonoid {